repojun/AeroCord/README.md

-# CURRENTLY BEING REBUILT⚠️
+# CURRENTLY NOT WORKING⚠️
-## Discords new module updates have caused this theme to not work anymore, this is an currently in an ALPHA build.
-You will see MANY issues!
+## Discords new module updates have caused this theme to not work anymore.
+I'm not sure if I will work on it again since discord keeps redesigning their UI
 # AeroCord Theme
 A very clean looking, messily coded Discord Theme.
-Currently in alpha, feel free to test!

 ## 🔧 Simple Installation: